bevyengine/bevy_editor_prototypes/design-book/src/editor_features.md

 # Editor Features

-This is a ongoing list of features that the various panels of the editor needs, features that'd be nice to have, and features that are blocked by not having certain things
+This is a ongoing list of features that the various panels of the editor needs, features that'd be nice to have, and features that are blocked by not having certain things.
+This list should be added to and updated as the editor progresses, helping to guide the roadmap with future plans.

 ## 3D Scene View